1920 Cork Corporation election

 Elections to the Cork Corporation took place on Thursday 15 January 1920 as part of that year's Irish local elections.

 Campaign

 The Labour vote was split between the Cork and District Labour Council and the more militant Irish Transport and General Workers' Union (ITGWU); the latter formed an electoral alliance with Sinn Féin, whose MPs elected in December 1918 had proclaimed an Irish Republic in January 1919.
 Polling day was marred by scenes of violence between supporters of Sinn Féin and ex-servicemen.

 Results by party

-Results by electoral area
+Results by local electoral area

 The Local Government (Ireland) Act 1919 introduced the single transferable vote, so the seven wards used in previous council elections were revised into seven borough electoral areas (BEAs).
 Four inner wards were merged into one BEA, two outer wards were split into two and three BEAs, and one was retained as a BEA.
 The first two candidates elected in each area would be styled "alderman", the rest "councillor".